How To Cut Peony Buds For Flower Vase Arrangements (With Pictures)

 When Do Peonies Bloom?

 First things first, when do peonies bloom?
-Peony bloom span ranges from late spring until early summer.
+Peony bloom time ranges from late spring until early summer.
 The bloom time depends on species of peony and can range depending on zone, temperature, and weather.

 When To Cut Peony Buds For Vase